 Step #1: Configure Global Settings

-Step #2: Choose Scheduling and Retention Options
+Step #2: Choosing the Scheduling and Retention Options

-For daily and weekly backups, you can select the days of the week on which backups will be taken and, for monthly backups, you can select whether you want them to be taken at the beginning of the month, in the middle of the month, or both.
+For daily and weekly backups, select the days of the week backups will be taken.
+For monthly backups, you can choose for them to be taken at the beginning, middle of the month, or both.

 Step #3: Select Account Backup Options